Honda Sabre: Technology

 The Sabres, especially the V45, were technology showcases for Honda.
 Not only did they feature revolutionary water-cooled, DOHC, 90-degree-V four-cylinder engines, but they also featured hydraulically actuated, one-way clutches, TRAC anti-dive front suspension, Pro-link rear suspensions, and electronic speedometers and tachometers.

 The original V45 came with a fibre-optic anti-theft system, self-canceling turn signals, built-in lap timer, and an electronic instrument cluster that included an LCD gear indicator that doubled as an electrical fault display.

 Many of these electronic features were dropped from later V45s, and the VF700, though most of the mechanical features remained.

 Brethren

 Honda introduced the V4 engine in three motorcycles, representing the three types of street bikes.
 The Interceptor was a sportbike, the Magna was a cruiser, and the Sabre a standard.
 Both the Interceptor and Magna continued in production for decades after the Sabre was discontinued.

 Speed

 In 1984, Cycle magazine reported that they achieved a 0–60 mph time of 3.04 seconds and an 11.2 second, 121.69 mph quarter-mile run with a Sabre V65.

 V-twin Sabre

+In 2010, Honda resurrected the Sabre name as a sister bike to their new VT1300CX Fury; a V-twin, chopper-inspired cruiser.
+This new Sabre VT1300CS sported a larger 4.4 gallon fuel tank (a full gallon more than the Fury), tank-mounted speedometer, five spoke muscle-cruiser styled sheels and a longer, lower appearance (when compared to the high-necked, chopper-styled Fury).
+Among the Sabre and Fury were two other sister bikes: the Stateline VT1300CR, which further moved away from the Fury design by adding larger, more highway friendly front rubber, more pullback on the handle bars and classic, cruiser styled fenders; and the Interstate VT1300CT, which took the changes from both the Sabre and Stateline, and then adds more pullback on a narrower set of handle bars, floorboards in lieu of sportier foot pegs, hard saddlebags and a large touring style windscreen.

-Honda resurrected the Sabre name for a model of their Shadow v-twin cruisers.
-Despite sharing a name, the v-twin Sabre has nothing in common with the V4-powered Sabre models.
+Despite sharing a name with the older Sabre model, the 2010+ V-twin model shares nothing in terms of parts, style or design with the earlier V4-powered models.